The X Factor (American TV series) season 3: Live shows

 The first two-hour live show aired on a special Tuesday time slot on October 29; which followed the same format as the first season with each of the judges narrowing their number of acts down to three, without a public vote.
 The public vote then started with the following performance and results shows starting November 6, which aired on Wednesdays and Thursdays respectively.
 As with previous seasons, each live show had a different theme.
 The live final took place in on December 18 and 19.
 Cowell had also said on Twitter that there may be a wildcard this season.
 The leaderboard that showed which act had received the most public votes did not return.

 Musical guests

 Each results show featured musical performances from at least two artists.
 There was no guest performer on the first result show.
-Selena Gomez was supposed to perform on the second result show, but was postponed to third result show night which featured a performance from season 2 finalist Fifth Harmony.
+Selena Gomez was supposed to perform on the second result show, but was postponed to third result show night which featured a performance from season 2 contestants Fifth Harmony.
 One Direction performed on the third results show.
 Michael Bublé performed on the fifth performance show, then again on the fifth results show alongside judge Demi Lovato.
 Emblem3 and Little Mix performed on the sixth results show, while Enrique Iglesias performed during the seventh results show.
 Paulina Rubio, Mary J. Blige, Lea Michele, Leona Lewis, Pitbull and One Direction performed on the finale.